Steklov isospectrality of conformal metrics: Introduction

-\end{coro} This spectral inverse problem with potential is discussed in Section \ref{Section V}. \\To conclude, as mentioned in the previous section, recall that the geometric assumption of simple length spectrum required to exploit the wave trace invariants (\textbf{Theorem \ref{Th II.3}} and \textbf{Theorem \ref{Th IV.2}}) are generic in the space of Anosov metrics which makes all the above results, and in particular the non-linear ones, more consistent.
+In particular, if $q_{1}$ and $q_{2}$ are both real-analytic and $M$ is connected, then $q_{1}=q_{2}$ on $M$. \end{theoreme} This spectral inverse problem with potential is discussed in Section \ref{Section V}. \\To conclude, as mentioned in the previous section, recall that the geometric assumption of simple length spectrum required to exploit the wave trace invariants (\textbf{Theorem \ref{Th II.3}} and \textbf{Theorem \ref{Th IV.2}}) is generic in the space of Anosov metrics which makes all the above results, and in particular the non-linear ones, more consistent.
 In addition, note that all these results are, to the author's knowledge, the first positive results for the Steklov spectral inverse problem in a general framework.

-\begin{Rem} The following points are worth mentioning here : \begin{itemize} \item In all these results there is no need to assume boundary connectedness, since we rely on wave trace formula techniques on closed manifolds, and these techniques do not require connectedness of the underlying manifold. \item The Anosov assumption is made only on the boundary ; the entire manifold does not need to be Anosov, it can be anything. \item The class of manifolds considered here seems rather special, although natural for the method, so it is important to note that one can easily construct such manifolds and there are plenty of them. \\As a simple example, we know from a classic theorem of R.Thom, that any closed manifold of dimension $3$ can be realized as the boundary of a $4$-manifold, since its Stiefel-Whitney numbers are all zero.
-So in this case, all we have to do is take any closed Anosov $3$-manifold and consider a manifold whose boundary it is. \end{itemize} \end{Rem}
+\begin{Rem} The following points are worth mentioning here : \begin{itemize} \item In all these results there is no need to assume boundary connectedness, since we rely on wave trace formula techniques on closed manifolds, and these techniques do not require connectedness of the underlying manifold. \item The Anosov assumption is made only on the boundary ; the entire manifold does not need to be Anosov, it can be anything. \item The class of manifolds considered here seems rather special, although natural for the method, so it is important to note that one can easily construct such manifolds and there are plenty of them.
+As a simple example, take any closed Anosov manifold $(M,g)$ of dimension $n\geq 2$ and consider a cylinder equipped with the product metric.
+Then, as mentioned above, it is well-known that one can generically perturb the metric $g$ so that it satisfies the simple length spectrum assumption while preserving the Anosov property. \end{itemize} \end{Rem}